sakshammgupta/TMotorCANControl/README.md

 # TMotorCANControl
 A Python API for controlling the AK-series Tmotor Actuators from CubeMars over the CAN bus.
-The project is geared towards the control of the AK80-9 actuator using a raspberry pi CAN hat or serial bus, but could eaisly be adapted for use with a different CAN/serial interface.
+The project is geared towards the control of the AK80-64 and AK80-9 actuator using a raspberry pi CAN hat or serial bus, but could eaisly be adapted for use with a different CAN/serial interface.
 The API files are in the src/TMotorCANControl folder in this repository.
 The main interface is in the file TMotorManager_mit_can.py for MIT mode, TMotorManager_servo_can.py for Servo mode (over CAN), and TMotorManager_servo_serial for Servo mode (over serial).